jpdigitalman/ESP32-Networked_Fingerprint-Scanner-C-_Server/README.md

 # C_RayFingerNetwork

-# Networked Fingerprint Scanner with Arduino for
+# Networked Fingerprint Scanner with Arduino for AS608 and FPM10A fingerprint sensors.

-The Networked Fingerprint Scanner offers a comprehensive solution for efficient fingerprint enrollment and verification, eliminating the hassle of duplicate fingerprint entries and enabling seamless integration and verification across multiple devices.
+The Networked Fingerprint Scanner offers a comprehensive solution for efficient fingerprint enrollment and verification, eliminating the hassle of duplicate fingerprint entries and enabling seamless integration and verification across multiple fingerprint scanner devices.
 This innovative system supports a range of fingerprint sensors, including AS608 and FPM10A, providing extensive compatibility over network connections.
+Our solution has been meticulously tested and proven effective with supported sensors such as AS608 and FPM10A.
+It should be noted that, following extensive testing, the R305 sensor has been found incompatible with this system.

+# What Does "Works Over Network" Mean?
+The term "works over network" denotes that the fingerprint sensors, when integrated with our firmware, have been extensively tested to ensure compatibility and accurate fingerprint verification across networked devices.
+This means that fingerprints scanned on one device, for instance, comprising AS608 and ESP32, can be reliably matched with those scanned on another device, such as FPM10A or AS608.

 ## Key Features